kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 Services depend on `--service-cluster-ip-range` for `ClusterIP` assignment.
-A dualstack cluster can have this flag configured as `--services-cluster-ip-rang=<cidr>,<cidr>` or `--services-cluster-ip-rang=<cidr>`.
+A dualstack cluster can have this flag configured as `--services-cluster-ip-range=<cidr>,<cidr>` or `--services-cluster-ip-range=<cidr>`.
 The following rules apply:

-1. The maximum allowed number of cidrs in this flag is two.
-Attempting to use more than two cidrs will generate failures during startup.
+1. The maximum allowed number of CIDRs in this flag is two.
+Attempting to use more than two CIDRs will generate failures during startup.
-2. When configured with two cidrs then the values are expected to have different ip families. e.g `--service-cluster-ip-range=<ipv4-cidr>,<ipv6-cidr>` or `--service-cluster-ip-range=<ipv6-cidr>,<ipv4-cidr>`.
-Attempting to configure a cluster with two similar cidrs will generate failures during startup.
+2. When configured with two CIDRs then the values are expected to have different IP families. e.g `--service-cluster-ip-range=<ipv4-cidr>,<ipv6-cidr>` or `--service-cluster-ip-range=<ipv6-cidr>,<ipv4-cidr>`.
+Attempting to configure a cluster with two similar CIDRs will generate failures during startup.
-3. It is possible to have a `partially-dual-stack` cluster, with dual-stack pod networking but only a single service cidr.
-This means that pods in the cluster will be able to send and receive traffic on both ip families, but services which use the `clusterIP` or `ClusterIPs` field will only be able to use the ip family of this flag.
+3. It is possible to have a `partially-dual-stack` cluster, with dual-stack pod networking but only a single service CIDR.
+This means that pods in the cluster will be able to send and receive traffic on both IP families, but services which use the `clusterIP` or `ClusterIPs` field will only be able to use the IP family of this flag.
 4. When upgrading a cluster to dualstack, the first element of the `--service-cluster-ip-range` flag MUST NOT change IP families.
 As an example, an IPv4 cluster can safely be upgraded to use `--service-cluster-ip-range=<ipv4-cidr>,<ipv6-cidr>`, but can not safely be changed to `--service-cluster-ip-range=<ipv6-cidr>,<ipv4-cidr>`.
-5. The first cidr entry of `--service-cluster-ip-range=<first cidr entry>,
+5. The first CIDR entry of `--service-cluster-ip-range=<first cidr entry>,
-   <secondary cidr entry>` is considered cluster default ip address family.
+   <secondary cidr entry>` is considered cluster default IP address family.
-6. Attempting to allocate `ClusterIP` or `ClusterIPs` from an ip address family that is not configured on the cluster will result in an error.
+6. Attempting to allocate `ClusterIP` or `ClusterIPs` from an IP address family that is not configured on the cluster will result in an error.

 > The below discussion assumes that `Endpoint Slice and Endpoint Slice